blakejrobinson/sdcp/README.md

 # SDCP

 A small work-in-progress library providing a nodejs front end to the SDCP.
-More information at https://github.com/cbd-tech/SDCP-Smart-Device-Control-Protocol-V3.0.0/blob/main/SDCP(Smart%20Device%20Control%20Protocol)_V3.0.0_EN.md.
+More information [here](https://github.com/cbd-tech/SDCP-Smart-Device-Control-Protocol-V3.0.0/blob/main/SDCP(Smart%20Device%20Control%20Protocol)_V3.0.0_EN.md).

 Functionality is provided as both promises and callback depending on your preference.
 Feel free to contribute if you want to improve or get extra features in.

+An example of it being used can be found over on [Github](https://github.com/blakejrobinson/sdcp_testclient).

 ## Installation